muffinthepao/DOTA2-Hero-List-and-Stats/README.md

 ## Points to Improve

-- For the chart, when using search input, rather than filtering out all the Heroes, keep all Heroes on the chart but grey out the non-relevant Heroes
 - Rather than the text input filter filtering out the Heroes that do not meet the filter criteria, keep the heroes in the chart but grey them out instead